textpattern/textpattern.github.io/administration/articles-panel.md

 ## Search function

 Because the article list can get pretty long, a search function is available at the top of the list.
-You can use the Search function to locate an article directly by a search phrase or to filter the view on your articles by particular criteria, thus reducing the number of articles in the resulting list.
+You can use the search function to locate an article directly by a search phrase or to filter the view on your articles by particular criteria, thus reducing the number of articles in the resulting list.

 The Search function has two components: